grandrew/taskjuggler-python/README.md

 # Overview

 `python_taskjuggler` module provides python interfaces to TaskJuggler 3 planner.
+It is a set of base classes that provide the objects that TaskJuggler internally uses.
+The module comes with example implementation of JSON project description parser.

-The project is still work in progress and currently supports:
+It is still work in progress and currently supports:

 - generating taskjuggler project file
 - runnig the planner